NSE Symbol: | BSE Code: | ISIN: | Sector:

 NATURE OF BUSINESS

-Asian Consumer care Pvt Ltd. (Bangladesh) is in the process of setting up a new green field project involving an approximate project cost of Tk 55 crore (INR 38.5 crores) for manufacturing Hair oil, Shampoo, Tooth paste, etc. The commercial production is scheduled to commence from July, 2013 tentatively.
+Asian Consumer care (Pvt) Ltd. (Bangladesh) has set up a new green field project for manufacturing Hair oil, Shampoo, Tooth paste, etc. The commercial production at this new plant commenced from February, 2014.

-However, pursuant to Accounting Standard AS–21 issued by the Institute of Chartered Accountants of India, Consolidated Financial Statements presented by the Company include the financial statements of its Subsidiaries.
+However, pursuant to AS–21 issued by the Institute of Chartered Accountants of India, Consolidated Financial Statements presented by the Company include the financial statements of its subsidiaries.
 The Financial Statements of the subsidiary companies are also available for inspection by the shareholders at the Registered Office of the Company and that of its respective subsidiaries.
-The Financial Statements of each subsidiary shall also be available on Companys website www.dabur.com.
+The Financial Statements of each subsidiary shall also be available on Company's website www.dabur.com.

 EMPLOYEES STOCK OPTION PLAN

 During the year, 45464 options in one tranche were granted to eligible employees of the Company in terms of Employees Stock Option Plan (Dabur ESOP 2000).
 During the year, 878062 options were exercised by the employees after vesting.
-Accordingly, the Company made the allotment of 696850 equity shares on May 30, 2012, 142528 equity shares on August 07, 2012 and 13800 equity shares on December 07, 2012, against the options exercised by the employees.
+Accordingly, the company made the allotment of 696850 equity shares on May 24, 2013 and 181212 equity shares on August 12, 2013 against the options exercised by the employees.

 PARTICULARS OF EMPLOYEES